CryptoFi-LLC/Frontend-Coding-Challenge/README.md

 # Coding Challenge Readme

-Welcome to the CryptoFi Full-Stack Engineering coding challenge!
+Welcome to the CryptoFi Frontend Engineering coding challenge!
 This challenge is designed to assess your coding skills, problem-solving abilities, and "grit".
 Before you begin, please take a moment to read through this readme to understand the challenge requirements, instructions, and guidelines.

 ## Challenge Description

-In this challenge, you will be asked to create a simple api endpoint that will allow a user to get a list of crypto prices, along with the user's balances.
-This part of the coding challenge will require you to get familiar with libraries such as FastApi, Pydantic, and Dyntastic.
-The prices should be ordered by the most amount of holdings a user has, for all the coins that the user holds, then alpabetically.

-For the frontend part of the coding challenge, you will be asked to display the cryptocurrencies in order.
-This part of the coding challenge will require you to get familiar with React and typescript.
-We should also be able to switch between the 2 users available.
-This can be done with a dropdown or a button.
-We expect to see the use of [context](https://react.dev/reference/react/useContext) for this part of the challenge.
+For this challenge, you will be asked to create an application that allows one of two predefined users to purchase crypto and view their holdings.
+This app will be written with React and typescript and any other libraries of your choice.
+This app has been dockerized and will need to communicate with a mock api running locally.
+Documentation for this can be found at [localhost:8000/docs](http://localhost:8000/docs).

+Provided API Endpoints
+* `GET /token-prices` - get current list of token prices
+* `POST /buy-order` - create a buy order for a user
+* `GET /balances` - get a list of balances for a user

 ### Requirements

-- A GET route that returns ordered prices and balances
-  - For example - I pass in User `1`, I will receive the user's balances for User `1`
-- List out all prices and balances on the frontend
-  - Coins should be ordered by the most amount of holdings a user has, for all the coins that the user holds, then alpabetically.
-- List out the 2 users available and be able to switch back and forth between them
-  - This can be done with a dropdown or a button
-  - The balances shown should update when switching between users
+1. The App should consist of two pages utilizing react navigation or another similiar software of your choice
+1. One page show display the current users crypto holdings
+    1. This should show a user's holdings for all tokens returned by the `/token-prices` endpoint
+    1. The users return % on each coin should be displayed and recalculated every 5 seconds
+1. One page should allow the user to BUY crypto
+    1. Allow buying of any of the tokens returned by the `/token-prices` endpoint `("BTC", "LTC", "BCH", "ETH")`
+    2. Allow a user to input the quantity purchased
+    3. Current price of the token being purchased for record keeping and return % calculations.
+2. Finally this app should allow a user to toggle between two users with `user_id` of `1` or `2` and view/purchase crypto with the selected user
+    1. **NOTE** These have been predefined in the api and are the only allowed values for `user_id`

+### Evaluation Criteria

+Your solution will be evaluated based on the following criteria:

+- **Functionality** (:star::star::star::star::star:): Does your code solve the problem as described in the challenge?
+- **Code Quality** (:star::star::star::star::star:): Is your code well-organized, readable, and maintainable?
+- **State Management** (:star::star::star::star:): How do you choose to handle state management (data, ui, etc).
+- **Testing** (:star::star:): Is a complex piece of the application tested? (**Note**: this is more to demonstrate testing abilities, no need to test the entire app)
+- **Styling** (:star:): Is the app **minimally styled**?
+- **Documentation** (:star:): Have you provided clear and concise comments where necessary?

 ## Getting Started

 Follow these steps to get started with the challenge:

-1. **Fork**: Start by forking this repository to your own GitHub account.
-1. **Clone**: Clone the forked repository to your local machine:
+1. **Clone**: Clone the forked repository to your local machine.
+1. **New Private Repo**: Create a new private repo on your personal github account from the cloned coding challenge repo.
 1. **Local Environment Setup**:
    - Ensure Docker is installed and running on your machine.
 For Mac users, the easiest way to do this is by downloading [Docker Desktop](https://www.docker.com/products/docker-desktop/)
    - Ensure `Make` is installed on your computer.
 For Mac Users this should already be pre installed